-Collaborating with Environmental Groups to Conserve Biodiversity
+Collaboration with Environmental Groups

 Casio maintains a number of watch brands, including G-SHOCK, BABY-G, and PRO TREK, which offer the functions, performance, and design needed to provide utility and convenience to users across the wide range of activities they pursue.
 We envision our timepieces being used in all corners of the globe, in natural environments of abundance and sometimes in extreme conditions both on land and at sea.
 As such, we consider it our duty to contribute to environmental conservation.
 We are committed to creating collaboration models themed around the natural environment and wildlife, and we are working to encourage and support the activities of environmental groups.

-Charles Darwin Foundation
+Cooperation model with the Charles Darwin Foundation

-The Charles Darwin Foundation is an international nonprofit organisation that operates the Charles Darwin Research Station.
 It is the first international organisation to engage in conservation activities in the Galápagos Islands, starting in 1959.
 Currently, it has over 100 staff members from all over the world involved in a range of activities, including surveying the Galápagos Islands' marine and terrestrial life and ecosystems, promoting island nature conservation efforts, and providing environmental education to local residents.

-Together with TRUECOTTON and Food Textile: the sustainable production of our textile wristbands.
+Together with TRUECOTTON and Food Textile: the sustainable production of our textile wristbands

 Our textile wristbands are the result of a collaboration with TRUECOTTON and the Food Textile project.
 Our partnership with TRUECOTTON gives us access to traceable organic cotton.
 This means that we know exactly which farm the fabric comes from and what the labour and production conditions are there.
 This enables us to ensure that our products are produced ethically and sustainably.